signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="SessionConfigDiagram"></a>
 #### Session Endpoint Flow Diagram

-As shown in the session configuration example above, "remote" IP addr and UDP port values refer to stream source, and "local" values refer to stream destination, where a "stream" is a network socket or pcap.
+As described Session Configuration above, "remote" IP addr and UDP port values refer to stream source, and "local" values refer to stream destination, where a "stream" is a network socket or pcap.
 Rx traffic (i.e. received by the user application or mediaTest app) should have destination IP addrs matching local IP addrs and source IP addrs matching remote IP addrs.
 Tx traffic (i.e. outgoing, or sent by the user application or mediaTest app) will use local IP addrs for source IP addrs and remote IP addrs for destination IP addrs.
 Below is a visual explanation:

 ![session config file and pcap terminology -- remote vs. local, src vs. dest](https://github.com/signalogic/SigSRF_SDK/blob/master/images/session_config_pcap_terminology.png?raw=true "session config file and pcap terminology -- remote vs. local, src vs. dest")